Peter Courtney will leave Legislature after record 38 years

 Courtney will have served a total of 38 years when his term ends Jan.
 9, 2023.
 Fourteen years were in the House, and 24 in the Senate.
 He will not be the longest serving senator, however.
 Democrat W.H.
 Strayer of Baker County served from 1915 until his death in the fall of 1946, just short of 32 years.
 Lenn Hannon of Ashland, a Democrat turned Republican, served from 1975 until he resigned to accept a state appointment in 2004; he died in 2010.
 Democrat Cliff Trow of Corvallis served from 1975 to 2003, and Democrat Ginny Burdick of Portland was in the Senate from 1997 until she resigned Nov.
 1 to accept a state appointment.

 Courtney was first elected to the Oregon House in 1980 after six years on the Salem City Council.
-He left after a losing bid in the 1984 primary for Oregon's 5th District seat in the U.S. House, also losing a bid for the Oregon Senate two years later.
+He left after a losing bid in the 1984 primary for Oregon's 5th District seat in the U.S. House, and lost a bid for the Oregon Senate two years later.

 He won for the Oregon House again in 1988, and two years later, he became leader of House Democrats after the party lost its majority in that chamber.
 Though he generally played the role of loyal opposition, Courtney kept his caucus together during sessions when the majority Republicans were fractured in 1995 and 1997.